-Most elimination diets last for about 3–6 weeks.
+Most elimination diets last for about three to six weeks.
 It’s believed that antibodies — the proteins your immune system makes when it negatively reacts to foods — take around three weeks to dissipate.
-So this is usually the minimum time needed for someone to fully heal from sensitives and to notice improvements in their symptoms.
+This is usually the minimum time needed for someone to fully treat sensitives and notice improvements in their symptoms.

 What Symptoms Can an Elimination Diet Help With?

-Even when someone may think that they already eat a healthy diet, if they still battle health issues that they can’t resolve, an elimination diet is usually extremely useful for identifying which suspected foods are truly the cause.
+Even when someone may think that she already eats a healthy diet, if she still battles health issues that she can’t resolve, an elimination diet is usually extremely useful for identifying which suspected foods are truly the cause.
 Even if you’ve opted to have a food allergy test done at a physician’s office in the past, you still might be missing something because it’s common for allergy tests to show negative results for underlying food sensitives that are not true allergies yet can still cause negative symptoms.

 - Chronic fatigue

 - Nutrient deficiencies

 - Skin flare-ups like eczema, hives and acne

 - Atherosclerosis (hardening of the arteries, a precursor to heart disease)

 - Cognitive decline and neurodegenerative diseases, including Parkinson’s and dementia